Best Image Sizes for Blogs in 2026: A Practical Guide for Speed, SEO, and Quality

 Relying Only on Format Conversion

-Switching to WebP or AVIF helps, but image dimensions still matter.
-A large WebP can still be too large.
+Switching to WebP or AVIF significantly reduces file size — WebP by 25–35% over JPG, AVIF by up to 50% — but image dimensions still matter independently.
+A large AVIF can still be too large for its display context.

 Ignoring Mobile Viewports

 Most blog traffic is mobile-first.
-Desktop-sized images served to phones destroy page speed.
+Desktop-sized images served to phones destroy page speed and waste bandwidth on connections where every kilobyte counts.

 Using One Image Size Everywhere